Harold Harmsworth, 1st Viscount Rothermere: Public life

-The politician Rothermere was most close to prior to the First World War was Winston Churchill, the First Lord of the Admiralty.
-In 1915, Rothermere wrote to Churchill asking him to promote one of his former reports, Jack Kruse, to the rank of captain in the Royal Naval Division, a request that was granted.
+The politician Rothermere was closest to before the First World War was Winston Churchill, the First Lord of the Admiralty.
+In 1915, Rothermere wrote to Churchill asking him to promote one of his former reporters, Jack Kruse, to the rank of captain in the Royal Naval Division, a request that was granted.
 The ill-fated Dardanelles campaign, which Churchill had promoted, led to a break in their friendship.
 By the fall of 1915, the Battle of Gallipoli degenerated into a stalemate with the Allies unable to advance up the heights of Gallipoli while the Ottomans were unable to push the Allies back into the sea.
-Lord Northcliffe used his newspapers to document the failures of the Allies in the Dardanelles campaign, and demanded that the Allies leave Gallipoli.
-The defeat in the Dardanelles seriously damaged Churchill's reputation, and as Harmsworth supported his brother, his friendship with Churchill soured to a certain extent.
-However, Rothermere continued to stay in contact with Churchill and employed him from time to time as a special writer on aviation for the Daily Mail.
+Rothermere's brother Lord Northcliffe used his newspapers to document the failures of the Allies in the Dardanelles campaign, and demanded that the Allies leave Gallipoli.
+The defeat in the Dardanelles seriously damaged Churchill's reputation, and as Harmsworth supported his brother, his friendship with Churchill soured.
+However, Rothermere remained in contact with Churchill and employed him from time to time as a special writer on aviation for the Daily Mail.

-One of Rothermere's sons, Vere Harmsworth served in the Royal Naval Division and was killed in action on 16 November 1916 during the Second Battle of Cambrai.
-Vyvyan Harmsworth died in 1918 of wounds he taken in 1916.
-To add to his stress, Rothermere's marriage broke down as his wife, Lillian, had an affair with his younger brother, St. John.
-Britain had a very strict divorce laws until 1967, and Rothermere did not want to admit to being cuckolded in public as proving his wife's adultery in court would have the only way to dissolve his marriage.
-The effective break-up of his marriage together with the deaths of two of his three sons was to leave Rothermere lonely and unhappy.